Bladder Clinics

 The aim of this is to destroy the cancerous cells through the use of high energy x-rays whilst still trying to preserve the healthy cells.
 Radiotherapy can be given on its own or combined with chemotherapy (chemoradiotherapy).
 Radiotherapy treatment normally takes between 4 to 6 and a half weeks.

-At East Midlands Urology we have access to most advanced radiotherapy techniques like IMRT and VMAT which help to improve outcomes and reduce side effect from the treatment.
+At East Midlands Urology we have access to the most advanced radiotherapy techniques like intensity-modulated radiotherapy (IMRT) and (volumetric modulated arc therapy) VMAT which help to improve outcomes and reduce side effect from the treatment.

 Immunotherapy

 Immunotherapy drugs help the immune system to attack cancer.
-It is an advanced treatment for the bladder when it was felt chemotherapy treatment is not ideal for patients due to fitness or poor kidney function or cancer started to grow after chemotherapy.
+It is an advanced treatment for bladder cancer when chemotherapy treatment is not ideal for patients due to fitness or poor kidney function, or if the cancer continued to grow after chemotherapy.

 Book a consultation